remotion-dev/remotion/packages/docs/docs/player/player-integration.md

 Don't move these statements together into one file, as you might break hot reloading.
 :::

-## Using Remotion Studion
+## Using the Remotion Studio

-You can open the Remotion Studion using the `npx remotion studio` command:
+You can open the Remotion Studio using the `npx remotion studio` command:

 ```bash
 npx remotion studio src/remotion/index.ts